RonaldAllanRivera/traderai.live/README.md

   - Middleware `App\Http\Middleware\EnsureAdmin` redirects non-admin authenticated users away from `/admin/*` to `/dashboard`.
 - Admin login page includes a “Forgot your password?” link that uses the same reset flow as public users.
 - Roadmap: migrate to a dedicated Admin guard + model when needed.

+## Security (Content Security Policy)

+This project enforces Content Security Policy (CSP) via a Laravel middleware for robust, conditional control instead of static Apache rules.

+- Implementation
+  - Middleware: `app/Http/Middleware/SetCspHeaders.php`.
+  - Registration: globally appended in `bootstrap/app.php` using `$middleware->append(App\Http\Middleware\SetCspHeaders::class)`.
+  - Admin detection: prefers `routeIs('filament.admin.*')` (Filament 4 panel id `admin`), with a fallback check for the `admin` path prefix.
+  - Apache: `public/.htaccess` no longer sets CSP headers.

+- Policies
+  - Admin routes (Filament panel `admin`): allows `'unsafe-eval'` in `script-src` to support Livewire/Alpine where needed.
+  - Public routes: stricter CSP without `'unsafe-eval'`.

+- How to test
+  1) Visit a public page like `/`.
+     - In DevTools → Network → select the document → Headers, confirm `Content-Security-Policy` exists and `script-src` does NOT include `'unsafe-eval'`.
+  2) Visit `/admin/login` (or any Filament admin page).
+     - Confirm `Content-Security-Policy` exists and `script-src` DOES include `'unsafe-eval'`.
+  3) If you update the middleware, clear caches:
+     ```bash
+     php artisan optimize:clear
+     ```

+- Adjustments
+  - To allow new vendors/domains, edit the allowlists inside `SetCspHeaders` under each policy block.
+  - If you rename the Filament panel id from `admin`, update the route pattern in `isAdminRoute()` accordingly (e.g., `filament.backoffice.*`).

 ## Admin Password Reset